joeyvigil/squeakincgames/GBrules.md

 # Gorbinos Quest Rules

-### Glossary and Components
+### Components

+- Rule Sheet 1
+- Game board
 - Talents
     > picture of all talent tokens and values and number included
 - Resources
     > picture of all 5 resources in the following format (word) = (pic of symbol) = (pic of cubes, and number included)
 - Cities
     > picture of wooden houses in each color
-- cards
+- Cards
     > picture of all card types, and number included
+- City Tokens
+    > picture of starting resource tokens (30) build adjacent tokens (10)
+- Achievement tokens
+    > picture of achievement tokens (12)
+- Disks (for tracking Victory Points and Income)
+    > picture
+- Player sheet (holds discard, resource and money spot, references, picture of race?)
+    > pic of character sheets

 ---

 ### Setup

-- Randomly place all 30 resource tokens on board (picture of them)
+- Randomly place all 30 city resource tokens on board (picture of them)
 - Each players disks start at 0 Victory Points and 0 income
 - Shuffle "Adjacent Build" "Distant Build" and "Technology" decks and place on board
+- Flip the top card of the "Adjacent Build" "Distant Build" decks and place in the spot open spot next to it
+- Flip the top 5 cards of the "Technology" deck and put them in the corresponding spots next to the deck.

 ##### Starting Cards

-- Each player receives all 6 "starter cards"
+- Each player a hand of the following cards:
   - Starter: Loan
   - Starter: Production
   - Starter: Trade